By Larry Simon, Guest Contributor

 - Product life cycles: developing new products becomes more difficult and the phase-in/phase-out process is much more complicated

-- Costs change: a low cost country will often evolve to higher costs as their economy grows – and places with lack environmental regulations change their tune on pollution
+- Costs change: a low cost country will often evolve to higher costs as their economy grows – and places with weak environmental regulations change their tune on pollution

 Discussing the failure, to meet our quality expectations, with the supplier was an eye-opening experience.
 Their response was to remind us how, during the negotiation phase, we only cared about getting the lowest price!